juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 		messenger = new HttpMessenger();

 		// Create and set a custom message configurator that uses the JSON serialization attributes
-		// for the body of the POSt-type requests, and keep everything else the same.
+		// for the body of the POST-type requests, while keeping everything else the same.
 		HttpMessenger.DefaultMessageConfigurator customMessageConfigurator = new HttpMessenger.DefaultMessageConfigurator(
 			new JsonSerializationDefinition(),	// Use a JSON definition. new HttpURLSerializationDefinition(),	// Standard URL definition.